How Much Does a Garage Door Cost? (2025 Guide)

 How long does it take to install a new garage door?

-Installing a garage door of the same type and size as your previous door takes an average of five hours.
+Installing a garage door of the same type and size as your previous door takes an average of five hours, based on information obtained from local installers.
 Larger doors will take longer to install than smaller doors.

 How long do garage doors last?